tomasblomgren/My-Playfull-Game/README.md

 This version of Blackjack is designed for any and everyone who is feeling lucky and has some time to spare.
 My idea was to make a version of the game BlackJack to test your luck.

+## User Goals
+-
+- be able to casually spend some downtime testing a familiar or new game depending on the users previous experience
+- The purpose of the user is to be able figure out how to play the game and beat the computer
+- To be able to tell a good hand from a bad hand and making the descission on whether to take another card or stay

 ## Rules

 The game is played out in the following way.
 You have an opponent which gives you cards(the house/dealer).
 The value of the cards are following: all numbered cards have their value displayed as normal(1 = 1 and so on).
 The suited cards (Jacks Queens and Kings) have the amount 10 and the Ace have either 11 or 1.